Dynamics Over Landscape: The Emergence of Linear Separability via Spectral Alignment in Contrastive Learning: Introduction

-Provided dimensional collapse does not occur, a fundamental unresolved question surrounding many feature learning methods is: why do they work so well at producing embeddings that uncover key features and patterns in data sets?
+\begin{quote} \emph{why do they work so well at producing embeddings that uncover key features and patterns in complex data sets? } \end{quote}

 As a simple example, consider \cref{fig:demo}.
-In \cref{fig:mnist_raw} and \cref{fig:cifar_raw} we show t-SNE \citep{van2008visualizing} visualizations of the MNIST \citep{deng2012mnist} and Cifar-10 \citep{krizhevsky2009learning} data sets, respectively, using their pixel representations.
-We can see that visual features are not required on MNIST, which is highly preprocessed, while for Cifar-10 the pixel representations are largely uninformative, and feature representations are essential.
-In \cref{fig:cifar_simclr} we show a t-SNE visualization of the latent embedding of the SimCLR method applied to Cifar-10, which indicates that SimCLR has uncovered a strong clustering structure in Cifar-10 that was not present in the pixel representation.
+In (a) and (b) we show t-SNE \cite{van2008visualizing} visualizations of the MNIST \cite{deng2012mnist} and CIFAR-10 \cite{krizhevsky2009learning} data sets, respectively, using their pixel representations.
+We can see that visual features are not required on MNIST, which is highly preprocessed, while for CIFAR-10 the pixel representations are largely uninformative, and feature representations are essential.
+In (c) we show a t-SNE visualization of the latent embedding of the SimCLR method applied to CIFAR-10, which indicates that SimCLR has uncovered a strong clustering structure in CIFAR-10 that was not present in the pixel representation.

 The goal of this paper is to provide a framework that can begin to address this question, and in particular, to explain \cref{fig:demo}.
 To do this, we assume the data follows a \emph{corruption} model, where the observed data is derived from some clean data with distribution $\mu$ that is highly structured or clustered in some way (e.g., follows the manifold assumption with a clustered density).
 The observed data is then obtained by applying transformations at random from a set of augmentations $\mathcal{T}$ to the clean data points (i.e., taking different views of the data), producing a corrupted distribution $\tilde \mu$.
+Crucially, our analysis relies on a highly specific structural assumption governing how these augmentations connect data points, which we formalize through an \emph{augmentation graph}.
+We assume that the transformations create bounded variance within local neighborhoods while preserving a necessary degree of spectral connectivity between related views.
 The main question that motivated our work is that of understanding what properties of the original clean data distribution $\mu$ can be uncovered by unsupervised contrastive feature learning techniques?
-That is, once an invariant feature map $f:\R^D \to \R^d$ is learned, is the latent distribution $f_\#\tilde \mu$ similar in any to the clean distribution $\mu$, or can it be used to deduce any geometric or topological properties of $\mu$?
+That is, once an invariant feature map $f:\R^D \to \R^d$ is learned, is the latent distribution $f_\#\tilde \mu$ similar in any way to the clean distribution $\mu$, or can it be used to deduce any geometric or topological properties of $\mu$?